 Njabo’s past research focused on the dynamic relationships between environments, animals and humans, along with factors such as land-use changes and urbanization.

 His work identified how land-use changes impacted animal habitat and put wildlife in closer proximity to humans.
-He said these factors influenced the spread of tropical diseases in both animals and humans and could therefor impact the potential for zoonotic disease transfer.
+He said these factors influenced the spread of tropical diseases in both animals and humans and could therefore impact the potential for zoonotic disease transfer.

 Njabo earned a bachelor’s degree in botany from Obafemi Awolowo University, Ile-Ife, Nigeria, and master’s degree in plant ecology from the University of Ibadan, Nigeria.
 He received his doctorate in biology from Boston University and was a postdoctoral fellow in ecology and evolutionary biology at the University of California, Los Angeles, UCLA, before joining their faculty.